VinSpee/DetroitJS-logo/README.md

 # DetroitJS-logo

-DetroitJS logo that I created.
+Yay!!!
+This is the logo I created for DetroitJS.
+Thanks to the [Logo.js](https://github.com/voodootikigod/logo.js) created by Chris Williams.